Adeniyilowee/Data-Pipeline-Orchestration/README.md

 ---

 ### Running the Pipeline
+1. Set up the Apache Airflow using the connection_details.txt
-1. Set up MinIO and PostgreSQL instances.
+2. Set up MinIO and PostgreSQL instances.
-2. Connect Apache Spark with MinIO for data processing.
+3. Connect Apache Spark with MinIO for data processing.
-3. Configure Airflow to orchestrate DAG runs and trigger the Slack notifications.
+4. Configure Airflow to orchestrate DAG runs and trigger the Slack notifications.
-4. Use Metabase to visualize and interact with the data stored in PostgreSQL.
+5. Use Metabase to visualize and interact with the data stored in PostgreSQL.

 ---